-Clairnote SN’s key signatures are primarily there to help musicians know what to expect.
+Clairnote DN’s key signatures help musicians know what to expect.
 They convey the same things as traditional key signatures:

 - Which notes are in the key.

 - The names of the notes in the key, whether they are sharp, flat, or natural.

 They also provide some information that is not conveyed by traditional key signatures: